 History of Accomplishments

-2021 ~ Initiated planning and implementation of Home-Based Solutions to address to improve social and health outcomes for persons with ADRD and their caregiver by implementing home-based solutions using an integrated toolbox of evidence- based models.
+2021 ~Initiated planning and implementation of Home-Based Solutions to address to improve social and health outcomes for persons with ADRD and their caregivers by implementing HomeMeds and COPE evidence- based models.
 This initiative is funded by the Administration for Community Living.

 2020 ~ Organized Engaging With Aging 2021: A Post Pandemic Promise delivered virtually.